 - Set up alerts in New Relic on your imported Netlify data.

 How to set up Netlify Log Drains with New Relic

 To use Netlify Log Drains, your team must be on an Netlify Enterprise Plan.

 Follow these steps to configure your site’s log drain for New Relic:

 - For your selected site, go to Site settings > Log Drains, and select Enable a log drain.

-- Under Service settings, select the Region that applies to your New Relic account.
+- Under , select the region that applies to your New Relic account.

 - Enter a License API key, also called INGEST-LICENSE, for your New Relic account.
 Verify that you’re entering your License API key and not your License API key ID or user key.